pulumi/pulumi-hugo/themes/default/content/blog/building-a-data-warehouse-on-aws-with-redshift-and-pulumi/index.md

 ---
-title: Building a Data Warehouse with Pulumi and Amazon Redshift
+title: Deploying a Data Warehouse with Pulumi and Amazon Redshift
 date: 2022-11-29
 meta_desc: In this post, you'll use Pulumi to deploy an Amazon Redshift cluster into a VPC and learn how to load data into the cluster from Amazon S3.
 meta_image: meta.png